cloudControl/documentation/Add-on Documentation/Data Processing/Searchly.md

 Please ensure to check our [Searchly Github](https://github.com/searchbox-io) account for sample applications with various languages and frameworks.

 ##Support
-All Searchly support and runtime issues should be submitted via one of the cloudControl Support channels](https://www.cloudcontrol.com/dev-center/support).
+All Searchly support and runtime issues should be submitted via one of the dotCloud Support channels](https://www.cloudcontrol.com/dev-center/support).
 Any non-support related issues or product feedback is welcome via email at: support@searchly.com